Dominate Your Game

-Hand-eye coordination is the difference between reaching out and grabbing your goals versus grasping at straws.
+Hand-eye coordination can drive the difference between hitting your goal or just missing your chance.
 A complex cognitive connection, hand-eye coordination is the relationship between your visual and motor skills.
-And when in-tune, it translates into remarkable physical feats.
+When in tune, it translates into remarkable performance.

 You can win or lose in the split-seconds it takes from seeing something to doing something.
 Reaction time measures the time between stimulus and response, and an improvement in fractions-of-seconds makes for a clear edge—whether you’re catching a ball or breaking a fall.